tril-alex/ats-mini/docs/source/manual.md

 ## Serial interface

 A USB-serial interface is available to control and monitor the receiver.
+Use [PyTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or Picocom to connect to the serial port.
 A list of commands:

 | Button       | Function            | Comments                                                                                   |
 |--------------|---------------------|--------------------------------------------------------------------------------------------|